cell2fire/Cell2Fire/docsrc/source/rstfiles/docker.rst

 * ``docker run --rm -it -v %cd%:/Cell2Fire dlwoodruff/c2fcondatest:latest``

+Note that it might take docker a minute or two to start the image.
 The commands you give to the docker image (with the `#` prompt) are unix commands, even if the docker image is running on a Windows machine.